silogen/kaiwo/docs/docs/aim/images-and-templates.md

 ### Anatomy of an Image

-An AIM Image consists of three essential fields that define the model catalog entry:
+An AIM Image uses its `metadata.name` as the canonical model identifier.
+The spec contains:

-The `modelId` field contains the logical identifier for the model, typically following a versioned naming convention such as `meta-llama/Llama-3.1-8B-Instruct`.
-This identifier is referenced by templates and services to specify which model they want to use, decoupling the logical model reference from the physical container image.
+- **`image`**: the container image URI that implements this model.
+The operator inspects the image during discovery to determine runtime requirements and model sources.

-The `image` field specifies the container image URI that implements this model.
-This is the actual container that will be deployed when services use this model.
-The operator inspects this image during template discovery to determine runtime requirements and model sources.
+- **`defaultServiceTemplate`**: an optional hint pointing to the template that should be used when services do not specify one.

-The `defaultServiceTemplate` field names a recommended template to use with this model.
-When services specify only a model ID without an explicit template reference, they use this default template.
-This field is advisory—services can always specify a different template explicitly.
+- **`runtimeConfigName`**: the runtime configuration that supplies registry credentials or storage defaults.
+When omitted, the operator resolves the `default` runtime config.

 ### Examples